Secrets Diamond Simulants are the most perfect diamond simulant, indistinguishable from a diamond with the naked eye.

 Whatever the size and shape of the raw material, a well-proportioned and well cut diamond optimizes refracted light which creates brilliance and fire.
 Diamonds are cut with facets, or separate flat surfaces, which follow a mathematical formula and are placed at precise angles in relation to each other.
 This relationship is designed to maximize the amount of light refracted through the diamond and thereby increase its sparkle and beauty.
 Secrets Diamond Simulants are cut using exactly the same methods as the diamond industry.
 Secrets use only the best master craftsmen and polishers to make sure every stone is cut to perfection.

 Secrets round brilliant cut stones all possess 58 facets and are cut with a hearts and arrows pattern.
 This is a high standard of cutting due to the loss of weight from the rough and the time taken to perfect it.
 When viewed from above and below hearts and arrows are seen as a series of eight gray arrowheads with intersecting hearts - these are highlighted on the diagram below.

 Secrets also create an array of sparkling coloured stones that are then cut by master craftsmen to the same exact proportions and high standards as our white stones.

 A beautiful bluish-green in daylight, changing to purplish-red in incandescent light.
 The stunning color change phenomenon is referred to as the "alexandrite effect".

 Amethyst - Birthstone of February

-Deep violet in color, amethyst represents imagination and sprituality.
-This royal, elegant stone color is stunning addition to any jwellery collection.
+Deep violet in color, amethyst represents imagination and spirituality.
+This royal, elegant stone color is a stunning addition to any jewellery collection.

 Aquamarine - Birthstone of March